The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 Category: Energy, Climate Change

-The 2024 Ocean Awareness Contest – Tell Your Climate Story – encourages students to learn about both climate change and solutions to the climate crisis.
-Participants are invited to create a piece of art, writing, or media that highlights their efforts, organizations, and/or positive impacts of an inspirational scientist, activist, artist, educator, or other hero who is working to solve climate change issues.
+The 2025 Ocean Awareness Contest – Connections to Nature – encourages students to explore the natural world and their place in it.
+Participants are invited to create a piece of art, writing, or media that explores their connection to the natural world.
 Students ages 11-18 from around the world are invited to participate in the contest.
 Winners can earn cash awards of up to US$1,500.
-The contest deadline is 10 June 2024.
+The contest deadline is 09 June 2025.
 Ocean Awareness Contest